-We were elected as auditors of the Consolidated Financial Statements by the Annual General Meeting on 24 August 2022.
-We were appointed by the Audit Committee on 23 September 2022.
-We have served as auditors of the Consolidated Financial Statements of NFON AG without interruption since the 2018 financial year.
+We were elected as group auditor at the Annual General Meeting on August 24, 2022.
+We were engaged by the Audit Committee on September 23, 2022.
+We have been the group auditor of NFON AG without interruption since financial year 2018.

-We declare that the audit opinions contained in this audit opinion are consistent with the additional report to the audit committee pursuant to Art.
-11 of the EU Regulation on the Audit of Financial Statements (Audit Report).
+We declare that the opinions expressed in this auditor's report are consistent with the additional report to the Audit Committee pursuant to Article 11 of the EU Audit Regulation (long-form audit report).

-We have provided the following services, which are not disclosed in the Consolidated Financial Statements or the Group Management Report, in addition to the audit of the financial statements of the company and its controlled entities: Support services in preparation for potential enforcement proceedings.
+In addition to the financial statement audit, we have provided to the Company or its subsidiaries the following services that are not disclosed in the annual financial statements or in the combined management report of the audited company: Support in preparing for potential enforcement proceedings.